maltewirz/code-challenges/src/computer-science/system-design/systemDesignPrimer.md

 * Memcached and Redis
   * Distributed Caches that hold data in memory, can be used in distributed settings for availability
   * Cache can only hold limited amount of data due to memory restrictions
-* Zookeper
+* Zookeeper
   * Centralized configuration management tool, e.g. leader election
 * Kafka
-  * Fault tolerant highle available queue using publisher subscriber or streaming application
+  * Fault tolerant highly available queue using publisher subscriber or streaming application
 * NGINX and HAProxy
   * Can be used as load balancer to manager thousands of connections
 * Solr and ElasticSearch